Our Strategies

 From January to March, our focus is to utilize signature counts to influence legislators into passing universal healthcare.

-SB 5335 establishes the Washington State Universal Health Care Commission and provides universal healthcare for Washington residents.
-It establishes the Washington Health Trust and outlines funding, benefits coverage, provider reimbursements, and implementation.
-Whole Washington works to build legislative support for the Washington Health Trust, requiring majority support in the House, Senate, and from the Governor.
-Read more about SB 5335.
+SB 5335 establishes the Washington Health Trust which will provide universal healthcare for all Washington residents.
+The Washington Health Trust outlines funding, benefits coverage, provider reimbursements, and implementation of the state universal health care plan.
+Whole Washington works to build legislative support for the Washington Health Trust which would require majority support in the House, Senate, and from the Governor.

 Commission Strategy